-To protect you and your family's health and safety, it's absolutely essential that you do your research when purchasing medications from Canada.
+To protect your family's health and safety, it's absolutely essential that you do your research when purchasing medications from Canada.
 Disreputable sellers can easily blend in with legitimate ones.

 To make sure that the pharmacy or pharmacy referral service you're buying your medications from is legitimate, only do business with those that:

 - Require a valid prescription in order to purchase prescription drugs.